 About Kevin Molloy

-Kevin Molloy has worked in ministry with youth and undergraduate college students since 2013.
+Kevin Molloy (he/him) has worked in ministry with youth and undergraduate college students since 2013.
 He received his A.B. in Religious Studies from the College of the Holy Cross, Massachusetts, and his M.A. in Systematic Theology from Union Theological Seminary, New York.
 In addition to ministry, Kevin studies and teaches Liberation Theology, with a particular interest in LGBT liberation and queer theologies.

 Entries by Kevin Molloy